VogtRyan/Pisces/README.txt

 7. Historical Details

-The current version of Pisces is Pisces 5, as specified above.
+The current version of Pisces is Pisces 6, as specified above.

 Pisces 1 and Pisces 2 were internal development versions, and files encrypted in either of those formats simply do not exist anymore.
 Version 1 used the Twofish block cipher, giving the Pisces project its name.
 The name stuck, even though the underlying block cipher changed.

-While the current version of Pisces will only produce version 5 encrypted files, it is still able to decrypt files produced by every version of Pisces that has been publicly released, specifically versions 3, 4, and 5.
+While the current version of Pisces will only produce version 6 encrypted files, it is still able to decrypt files produced by every version of Pisces that has been publicly released, specifically versions 3, 4, 5, and 6.

+Starting with Pisces version 5, the cryptographic hash function H could accept file contents C of any size as input.
+So, from Pisces 5 onward, the Pisces file format has supported arbitrarily large input files.

+In Pisces version 5,

+- E was 256-bit AES in CBC mode;
+- H was SHA3-512; and,
+- KDF was PBKDF2, using HMAC-SHA3-512 as the generator, with 16384 iterations;
+- R was 512 bits in length; I and J were 128 bits in length; and, S was 256 bits in length.

 In Pisces version 4,